Berkenpas/RedRoverPrettyPrint/README.md

 If something breaks, you can always run from source with `dotnet run`.

 The app takes user input for a couple options.
-You can provide your own input or use some examples (including those provided in the instructions, as well as some new ones I added for funsies)
+You can provide your own input or use some examples (including those provided in the instructions, as well as some new ones I added for funsies), and the program will ask whether or not you'd like the output alphabatized/sorted.

 # Red Rover Code Puzzle
 Thank you for your interest in joining our team.
 The following coding exercise helps us get a sense for your approach to turning a requirement into code.
 If you have any questions please reach out.